SYSC3010-W24/sysc3010-project-l1-g8/WeeklyUpdates/Week10/Javeria_Sohail_week10.md

    1. Getting the Pico to work with the buzzer: 5 hours
    2. Working on the Technical Memo: 2 hours
-   3. Demo of the unit tests
+   3. Demo of the unit tests preperation: 1 hr

 3. **_What did you accomplish this week?_** _(Be specific)_

-- Decomposed the main script into functions to facilitate testing and got review for the technical memo from peers.
+- Decomposed the main script into functions to facilitate testing and got reviews for the technical memo from peers.
 - Acquired knowledge on setting up the PiCo

 4. **_How do you feel about your progress?_** _(brief, free-form reflection)_